cagnulein/QZCompanionNordictrackTreadmill/README.md

 **The QZ Companion installation package (qz-companion.zip) contains**:

--   QZCompanionNordictrackTreadmill.apk (QZ Companion Android app).
+-   `QZCompanionNordictrackTreadmill.apk` (QZ Companion Android app).

--   QZ-Companion.bat (batch script used to install QZ Companion via ADB).
+-   `QZ-Companion.bat` (batch script used to install QZ Companion via ADB on Windows).

+-   `QZ-Companion-MacOS` (shell script used to install QZ Companion via ADB on MacOS).

--   QZ-Companion-simple.bat (alternative batch script to use if you wish to run the commands separately for debugging and troubleshooting purposes).
+-   `QZ-Companion-simple.bat` (alternative batch script to use if you wish to run the commands separately for debugging and troubleshooting purposes).

--   Uninstall-QZ-Companion.bat (batch script used to uninstall/remove QZ
+-   `Uninstall-QZ-Companion.bat` (batch script used to uninstall/remove QZ
     Companion).

--   All other files (adb.exe, AdbWinApi.dll, AdbWinUsbApi.dll, tee.exe) are required for the scripts.
+-   All other files (`adb.exe`, `AdbWinApi.dll`, `AdbWinUsbApi.dll`, `tee.exe`) are required for the scripts.
 Do not delete them.

 **Troubleshooting**: